top of page

 1. Assessment of eligibility: We can assess your individual circumstances and provide guidance on meeting the application requirements.

-2. Application assistance: Our immigration adviser can guide you through the application process, ensuring that all necessary documents are prepared accurately and submitted within the required timeframe.
+2. Application assistance: Our immigration adviser can guide you through the visa process, ensuring that all necessary documents are prepared accurately and submitted within the required timeframe.

-3. Legal representation: If your application has been refused, our immigration adviser can provide expert legal representation to challenge or resubmit your application successfully.
+3. Legal representation: If your application has been refused, our immigration adviser can provide expert legal representation to challenge or resubmit your visa successfully.

 4. Compliance guidance: We can help you understand and comply with the rules and regulations associated, ensuring you meet all requirements and maintain compliance throughout your stay.